phillipclapham/quasar/README.md

 ## Base Instruction Quick Start

-- Copy the appropriate base instructions (located in the base instructions folder) into the chatbox of the LLM your are using (making sure to update your personal profile if the instruction set you are using has one).
+- Copy the appropriate base instructions (located in the base instructions folder) into the chatbox of the LLM your are using - making sure to update your personal profile contained within the instructions first.
-  - For ChatGPT I suggest following the more detailed guide below as there are additional steps to follow.
+  - For ChatGPT I suggest following the more detailed guide below as there are additional steps you can follow.
-- Type 'Hello!' into the chatbox and enjoy!
+- Type '/hello!' into the chatbox and enjoy!

 ## The Basics: